Eagle Ridge Investment Management Has $702,000 Stock Holdings in Thermo Fisher Scientific Inc. (NYSE:TMO)

-Eagle Ridge Investment Management lessened its holdings in shares of Thermo Fisher Scientific Inc. (NYSE:TMO – Get Rating) by 7.2% in the first quarter, according to its most recent filing with the SEC.
+Eagle Ridge Investment Management decreased its position in Thermo Fisher Scientific Inc. (NYSE:TMO – Get Rating) by 7.2% in the 1st quarter, according to its most recent filing with the Securities & Exchange Commission.
 The firm owned 1,218 shares of the medical research company’s stock after selling 95 shares during the period.
-Eagle Ridge Investment Management’s holdings in Thermo Fisher Scientific were worth $702,000 as of its most recent filing with the SEC.
+Eagle Ridge Investment Management’s holdings in Thermo Fisher Scientific were worth $702,000 at the end of the most recent quarter.

-A number of other institutional investors have also recently bought and sold shares of the business.
-Parkside Investments LLC grew its holdings in Thermo Fisher Scientific by 3.0% during the 1st quarter.
-Parkside Investments LLC now owns 13,627 shares of the medical research company’s stock worth $7,854,000 after acquiring an additional 400 shares during the period.
-WMG Financial Advisors LLC acquired a new position in shares of Thermo Fisher Scientific in the 1st quarter valued at $256,000.
-Optas LLC grew its holdings in shares of Thermo Fisher Scientific by 1.2% in the 1st quarter.
-Optas LLC now owns 2,276 shares of the medical research company’s stock valued at $1,312,000 after buying an additional 27 shares during the period.
-Xponance Inc. grew its holdings in shares of Thermo Fisher Scientific by 2.4% in the 1st quarter.
-Xponance Inc. now owns 54,014 shares of the medical research company’s stock valued at $31,132,000 after buying an additional 1,285 shares during the period.
-Finally, MJP Associates Inc. ADV grew its holdings in shares of Thermo Fisher Scientific by 15.8% in the 1st quarter.
-MJP Associates Inc. ADV now owns 1,122 shares of the medical research company’s stock valued at $647,000 after buying an additional 153 shares during the period.
+Several other institutional investors and hedge funds also recently made changes to their positions in TMO.
+OLD Mission Capital LLC acquired a new position in shares of Thermo Fisher Scientific in the 4th quarter valued at $31,000.
+Richard W. Paul & Associates LLC acquired a new position in shares of Thermo Fisher Scientific in the 4th quarter valued at $34,000.
+Live Oak Investment Partners acquired a new position in shares of Thermo Fisher Scientific in the 4th quarter valued at $36,000.
+Grey Fox Wealth Advisors LLC acquired a new position in Thermo Fisher Scientific in the 4th quarter worth $43,000.
+Finally, Baystate Wealth Management LLC boosted its stake in Thermo Fisher Scientific by 36.7% in the 4th quarter.
+Baystate Wealth Management LLC now owns 82 shares of the medical research company’s stock worth $45,000 after purchasing an additional 22 shares during the period.
 Institutional investors and hedge funds own 96.33% of the company’s stock.

 Thermo Fisher Scientific Stock Performance

-Thermo Fisher Scientific (NYSE:TMO – Get Rating) last issued its earnings results on Wednesday, April 26th.
-The medical research company reported $5.03 earnings per share (EPS) for the quarter, meeting analysts’ consensus estimates of $5.03.
-The company had revenue of $10.71 billion for the quarter, compared to analysts’ expectations of $10.67 billion.
+Thermo Fisher Scientific (NYSE:TMO – Get Rating) last released its quarterly earnings results on Wednesday, April 26th.
+The medical research company reported $5.03 earnings per share for the quarter, meeting the consensus estimate of $5.03.
+The firm had revenue of $10.71 billion for the quarter, compared to analysts’ expectations of $10.67 billion.
 Thermo Fisher Scientific had a net margin of 13.75% and a return on equity of 19.16%.
-Thermo Fisher Scientific’s quarterly revenue was down 9.4% compared to the same quarter last year.
+The business’s revenue was down 9.4% on a year-over-year basis.
 During the same period in the prior year, the firm earned $7.25 EPS.
-On average, research analysts expect that Thermo Fisher Scientific Inc. will post 23.69 EPS for the current fiscal year.
+On average, sell-side analysts expect that Thermo Fisher Scientific Inc. will post 23.69 earnings per share for the current year.

-The business also recently declared a quarterly dividend, which will be paid on Friday, July 14th.
-Shareholders of record on Thursday, June 15th will be issued a $0.35 dividend.
-The ex-dividend date of this dividend is Wednesday, June 14th.
-This represents a $1.40 annualized dividend and a yield of 0.28%.
-Thermo Fisher Scientific’s dividend payout ratio is currently 9.13%.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, July 14th.
+Shareholders of record on Thursday, June 15th will be given a dividend of $0.35 per share.
+The ex-dividend date is Wednesday, June 14th.
+This represents a $1.40 dividend on an annualized basis and a dividend yield of 0.28%.
+Thermo Fisher Scientific’s payout ratio is presently 9.13%.

 Thermo Fisher Scientific Inc provides life sciences solutions, analytical instruments, specialty diagnostics, and laboratory products and biopharma services in the United States and internationally.
 The company's Life Sciences Solutions segment offers reagents, instruments, and consumables for biological and medical research, discovery, and production of drugs and vaccines, as well as diagnosis of infections and diseases; and solutions include biosciences, genetic sciences, clinical next-generation sequencing, bio production to pharmaceutical, biotechnology, agricultural, clinical, healthcare, academic, and government markets.